"My sex-related data is more sensitive than my financial data and I want the same level of security and privacy": User Risk Perceptions and Protective Actions in Female-oriented Technologies: Discussion

-(ii) Users are not sure how these systems work, what are the data flow and recipients, and what are their rights in the law.
-We suggest SP by design to be regarded as a safeguarding paradigm in the design and development of these products.
+(ii) Users are not sure how these systems (e.g., apps, websites, data storage, algorithms, etc.) work, what are the data flow and recipients, and what their rights are in the law.
+We suggest SP by design be regarded as a safeguarding paradigm in the design and development of these products.
 Security by design refers to a series of processes and approaches in the life-cycle of the system and calls for the design and development of software products and capabilities to be foundationally secure.
 Similarly, privacy by design calls for privacy to be taken into account throughout the whole engineering process of a system.
 The seven foundational principles of privacy by design are (1) Proactive not reactive; Preventative not remedial, (2) Privacy as the default, (3) Privacy embedded into design, (4) Full functionality – positive-sum, not zero-sum, (5) End-to-end security– life-cycle protection, (6) Visibility and transparency, and (7) Respect for user privacy \cite{cavoukian2009privacy}.
-When the above principles are incorporated in the system's life-cycle, they improve the chances of treating each system case by case; as opposed to developing a general system following general methods e.g., threat modelling tools, where key threats to these sensitive systems might not be identified.
-Some of the above principles were partially mentioned by our participants as their preferred SP features of FemTech (Table \ref{Features}).
+When the above principles are incorporated into the system's life-cycle, they improve the chances of treating each system case by case; as opposed to developing a general system following general methods e.g., threat modelling tools, where key threats to these sensitive systems might not be identified.
+Some of the above principles (e.g., opting in vs. opting out, privacy embedded in the design, encryption, and transparency) were partially mentioned by our participants as their preferred SP features of FemTech (Table \ref{Features}).
 Accordingly, incorporating SP by design in FemTech systems can significantly improve these technologies; helping to consider the `actual' end user rather than the `abstract' user throughout the system life-cycle.
+However, there are complexities in implementing such SP approaches in many contexts, such as digital health, due to the conflict of interest between the company's monetisation of user data and user privacy.
+We believe that by regulating the sector better, such SP practices can be better realised.